borisdev/research/zkml-and-pid/README.md

-# ZKML will be a new layer for enterprise web applications that will depend on PID
+# ZKML and Personal Information Data (PID): a new enterprise app layer

 What price would you pay to get these questions answered.